Moruri/Moruri/README.md

 💬 Ask me about python.

-I also love giving back to the community whare i volunteer,organize and also give talks in different capacities.
+🚀 I am very passionate about giving back to the community and sharing the knowledge and experiences I have over time as a Data Scientist.I have given talks & sessions in the following events:

+  GDG Pwani
+  GDG  Nyeri
+  Google Developer Students Club  meetups
+  AWS Student Community Day
+  Google  Crowdsource Community  Meetups